bamlab/react-native-image-resizer/README.md

 | keepMeta              | If `true`, will attempt to preserve all file metadata/exif info, except the orientation value since the resizing also does rotation correction to the original image.
 Defaults to `false`, which means all metadata is lost.
 Note: This can only be `true` for `JPEG` images which are loaded from the file system (not Web).                                                                                |
 | options.mode          | Similar to [react-native Image's resizeMode](https://reactnative.dev/docs/image#resizemode): either `contain` (the default), `cover`, or `stretch`. `contain` will fit the image within `width` and `height`, preserving its ratio. `cover` preserves the aspect ratio, and makes sure the image is at least `width` wide or `height` tall. `stretch` will resize the image to exactly `width` and `height`. |
 | options.onlyScaleDown | If `true`, will never enlarge the image, and will only make it smaller.                                                                                                                                                                                                                                                                                                                                      |

+# Limitations

+- If you are using `@react-native-camera-roll/camera-roll` **with new architecture enabled this library is not going to work**.
+If you try to display an image with the `uri` of the library using `<Image />` you are going to have the following error: `No suitable image URL loader found for ph://...`.
+This error come from the ReactNative `ImageLoader`, which is the one we are currently using.
+Help/PR for solving this are welcome.
+Until then, we recommend using `react-native-image-picker`.

 ## 👉 About Bam